christophenoel/argo-workflows/docs/design/sw_design.md

 - **Resource Optimization**: Dynamically allocates resources based on task demands, optimizing cluster resource use.
   To achieve resource usage optimization, one can leverage Kubernetes resource mechanisms (limits and requests).
-When defining a workflow template, within the 'container' section, resourceRequirements can be defined: https://argo-workflows.readthedocs.io/en/stable/fields/#resourcerequirements
-By specifying 'podSpecPatch' field in either the workflow or workflow template, one can override the resource limits and requests associated with a container: https://argo-workflows.readthedocs.io/en/stable/fields/#fields_123
-To ensure a container is executed on a Kubernetes node with a specific hardware configuration, a nodeSelector can be defined both in the workflowSpecification or Workflow Template.
-The node selector should reference labels matching the labels defined on the desired node.
-On the other hand, Kubernetes nodes with specific hardware must use labels to advertise those specificities and leverage nodeSelector capabilities( see: https://argo-workflows.readthedocs.io/en/stable/fields/#template)

 - **Error Handling and Retry Logic**: Argo Workflow provides built-in mechanisms for error recovery and task retries.